 We are a 100% volunteer-run needle exchange.
 We are medical students, undergraduates, community members, parents, and you!
 If you are passionate about helping your community, we want you on our team.
 Volunteers for OCNEP run the exchange, manage our finances, develop research protocols, listen to feedback, and everything else related to the program.

-We have meetings every Monday at 7 PM, half in Orange, half in Irvine.
+We have regular meetings in Orange.
 If you'd like to come to meet us and hear about how to get more involved, contact us — we'd love for you to join us!

 To apply, email us with a brief description of what motivates you to volunteer and any specific skills to help us understand where you might fit in the organization.